 As a stone supplier of natural grey yorkstone products we are proud to extract and manufacture our products onsite at our own quarry in West Yorkshire.
 It is important to understand the process of manufacturing natural stone.
 At Ashlar Stone Products we take you through the steps, from quarrying the raw material to supplying the final products to the customer.
 This same process is applied for all types of products and allows you to gain insight into the time, effort and skills required to produce quality beautiful natural stone, from yorkstone cobbles and paving to heads, cills and monumental.

-The process of extracting raw sandstone blocks is achieved using a 72 tonne Case excavator at Branshaw Quarry.
+The process of extracting raw Yorkshire sandstone blocks is achieved using a 72 tonne Case excavator at Branshaw Quarry.
 We want to keep the blocks as big as possible and so every natural block is removed individually from the ground.
 This reduces waste and allows us to be able to produce and meet customers individual requirements.
-If the blocks are too big to be processed on the primary saw, they require further working which involves drilling and using plugs and feathers to split the block into smaller pieces.
+If the blocks are too big to be processed on the primary saw, they require further working which involves drilling and using plugs and feathers to split the block into smaller pieces manually.

 MASONRY AND HAND CARVING

-All our stone is checked during each stage of the process to make sure we supply the best products to our customers.
-During the sawing process flaws and cracks are checked for and the final stage involves polishing the stone to give the best finish whether it be internal or external use.
+All our stone is checked during each stage of the process, to make sure we supply the best products to our customers.
+During the sawing process flaws and cracks are checked for and the final stage involves polishing the stone, to give the best finish whether it be internal or external use.